-According to a recent Mealey’s Litigation Report, the average mesothelioma trial award is an estimated $2.4 million.
-The average mesothelioma settlement is between $1 million and $1.4 million and typically is paid from multiple defendants.
-Some are considerably higher, others significantly lower.
-No two cases are alike.
+According to a recent Mealey’s Litigation Report, the average mesothelioma trial award is estimated at $2.4 million.
+The average mesothelioma settlement is between $1 million and $1.4 million and typically paid by multiple defendants.
+However, no cases are alike.

 The settlement process doesn’t start out as a settlement.
 It starts with a mesothelioma attorney preparing to present a case to a judge and jury.

 “We’re prepared to take every one of our cases to trial.
 A very small percentage, though, ever get to a verdict,” said Dan Kraft, an attorney at Weitz & Luxenberg, the law firm responsible for two record-setting asbestos verdicts in New York.

 There are several factors and scenarios that can lead to a settlement of a mesothelioma or asbestos lawsuit.